CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT)

 \section{Introduction}

 The QR factorization, considered one of ``The Big Six Matrix Factorizations''~\cite{Higham:blog:big6}, is fundamental to the field of numerical linear algebra.
-Its applications range from linear least squares problems~\cite{bjork1996lsq} and block orthogonalization~\cite{Stath:2002} to contemporary randomized low-rank approximation algorithms~\cite{AMT:2010:Blendenpik}.
+Its applications range from linear least squares problems~\cite{bjork1996lsq} and block orthogonalization~\cite{Stath:2002} to contemporary randomized low-rank approximation algorithms~\cite{tropp2023randomized}.
 Beyond the basic QR decomposition, QR with column pivoting (QRCP) has additional benefits for numerically challenging problems, as it can help with rank-revealing tasks.
 To describe this problem concretely, let $\mtx{M}$ be a matrix of size $m \times n$ with $m \geq n$.
-QRCP is concerned with finding a column permutation matrix $\mtx{P}$ and a QR decomposition of $\mtx{M}\mtx{P}$, i.e.,
+QRCP is concerned with finding a column permutation matrix $\mtx{\Pi}$ and a QR decomposition of the product $\mtx{M}\mtx{\Pi}$, i.e.,

-such that information on the leading and trailing singular values of $\mtx{M}$ can be inferred from the spectra of leading and trailing blocks in $2 \times 2$ partitions of $\mtx{R}$.
+such that the information on the leading and trailing singular values of $\mtx{M}$ can be inferred from the spectra of leading and trailing blocks in $2 \times 2$ partitions of $\mtx{R}$.

+\begin{remark} We use the term \textit{spectrum} in reference to singular values, not eigenvalues.
+Eigenvalues are of interest to us only insofar as they coincide with singular values for positive semidefinite matrices. \end{remark}

-QRCP is considerably more expensive than unpivoted QR, even with straightforward pivoting strategies.
-For example, the leading-order term in the flop count for unpivoted QR using Householder reflectors (``Householder QR'')~\cite{Golub1965hqr} is $2mn^2$, while the analogous term for Householder QR with max-norm column pivoting is $4mn^2$ \cite[Algorithm 5.4.1]{GvL:2013:MatrixComputationsBook}.
-The extra flops with max-norm pivoting stem from the need to update the column norms of a partial decomposition of $\mtx{M}$ as the algorithm proceeds.
-Critically, these column-norm updates entail Level 2 BLAS operations, which are less suitable for modern hardware than matrix-matrix products.
-Such operations are bound by the main memory bandwidth, making it impossible to reach the theoretical compute limit of a machine's performance for matrices exceeding the size of the Level 1 cache~\cite{Quintana:1998}.
-Furthermore, they introduce an extensive number of inter-processor synchronizations, significantly impairing performance on distributed architectures.
+QRCP is considerably more expensive than unpivoted QR from a communication standpoint, even with straightforward pivoting strategies.
+For example, Householder QR with Businger and Golub's \textit{max-norm pivoting} requires updating column norms of every partial decomposition of $\mtx{M}$ as the algorithm progresses from left to right across the columns \cite{BG:1965:QRCP}.
+These column-norm updates entail matrix-vector (BLAS 2) operations, which are far less suitable for modern hardware than the matrix-matrix (BLAS 3) operations abundant in classic algorithms for unpivoted QR.
+The significance of this problem has been known for decades \cite{Quintana:1998}, and has compounded over time.